 When valuing the assets of the trust or estate, the trustee or administrator should also be careful to comply with provisions and regulations imposed by the Internal Revenue Code.
 Failing to do so could expose the trustee or the administrator to liability and result in penalties for the trust or estate.

+Valuing the assets of a trust or estate is an important part of the duty of a California trustee.
+View here for six tips by an Anaheim trust attorney.
 Asset valuation is just one responsibility of the trustee of a trust in California.
 To learn more about the role of a trustee, view our free DVD, Understanding the Revocable Living Trust—in Language That Anyone Can Understand in 8 Minutes.
 Our office of experienced Anaheim trust attorneys can provide further guidance.
-Call our office today at (714) 459-5481 for a consultation.
+Call our office today at (714) 282-7488 for a consultation.